Economies-of-scale in resource sharing systems: tutorial and partial review of the QED heavy-traffic regime: Extensions

 \subsection{Networks}

 The models shown so far all are all single-station models.
-The analysis of networks in the QED regime is more cumbersome.
-We present two classes of models in the computer-communication domain for which it is possible to derive tractable results, in the sense that a limit process can be derived of which the invariant distribution is computationally tractable.
-These are (i) loss networks and (ii) bandwidth sharing networks.
-For work on fork-join networks, we refer to \cite{Lu2015,Pang2016,Lu2017}
+The analysis of networks in the QED regime is more challenging; {see e.g.~\cite{mandelbaum1998strong} for a QED analysis of Markovian networks with time-varying rates and time-varying number of servers, using the technique of strong approximations to obtain functional functional central limit theorems.
+Parallel service systems with multiple service pools and multiple customer classes can also be viewed as network extensions of single stations; see \cite{Atar2005} for a diffusion control problem and \cite{Gurvich2009} for a strong approximation approach.
+In both papers the QED regime plays a key role.
+In this section, we restrict to explaining how the fundamental QED properties can be extended to a tractable class of loss networks.}

-A {\em loss network} is an extension of the Erlang B model.
-Consider a telecommunication network with $J$ links, and suppose that link $j$, $j=1,\ldots,J$, comprises $C_j$ circuits (servers).
+A {\em loss network} is an extension of the Erlang B model, and is especially relevant for the analysis of communication networks.
+Consider a network with $J$ links, and suppose that link $j$, $j=1,\ldots,J$, comprises $C_j$ circuits (servers).
 There are $R$ classes of calls called routes.
 A call on route $r$ uses $A_{jr}$ circuits from link $j$, where we take $A_{jr}$ to be either 0 or 1.
 Calls of route $r$ arrive according to a Poisson arrival process of rate $\lambda_r$ and a call is blocked if the appropriate servers are not available.
 Assuming unit exponential services on each route, it can be shown that the invariant distribution $\pi (n)$ can be written as a ratio of two Poisson probabilities.
-Specifically, let $N$ be an $R$-dimensional vector of independent Poisson random variables where the rate of $N_r$, $r\in R$, equals $\nu_r$.
-Now Unfortunately the computation of the normalizing constant $\P(AN \leq C)$ is nontrivial.
-It turns out though, that it is possible to develop a Gaussian approximation using a central limit approach, using an appropriate normalization around the mode of $N$, assuming both $\lambda$ and $C$ are large.
-What is essentially needed is that $C = An^*(\lambda) + O(\sqrt{An^*(\lambda)})$ component-wise, with $n^*(\lambda)$ the mode of $\pi(n)$ (which can, for large values of $\lambda$, be characterized by the solution of a convex programming problem).
-For details on this procedure we refer to \cite{Kelly1991}, which is still a valuable source of information and the more recent \cite{KellyYudinova2014}.
-For recent progress on computational procedures we refer to \cite{IBMpaperSigmetrics,IBMpaperquesta}.
+Specifically, let $N$ be an $R$-dimensional vector of independent Poisson random variables where the rate of $N_r$, $r\in R$, equals $\lambda_r$.
+Now with $C=(C_1,...,C_J)$ Unfortunately the computation of the normalizing constant $\P(AN \leq C)$ is nontrivial for large systems.
+It is possible to develop a Gaussian approximation using a central limit approach which can be seen as an extension of our efficiency hypothesis (\ref{eq:efficiency}).
+To have all links in the network critically loaded, one considers the case where $\lambda_r = \lambda \nu_r$ and replaces $C$ with $\lambda C + \beta \sqrt{\lambda}$, with $\lambda$ a scaling parameter, as before and $\beta$ a vector.
+It is possible to show that all links in the network are critically loaded in this case if $A\nu=C$.
+For cases where only a subset of links in the network is critically loaded, one must proceed in a much more delicate manner; see \cite{HuntKelly1989}.